Share This Article

 Dr. Stacy Mastrolia

-Is a health savings account (HSA) the same as an emergency fund?
-Basically, “no”.
-The money in an HSA can only be used for a medical emergency without incurring penalties and income taxes and many types of emergencies are not medical emergencies.
+Sometimes I am asked if a health savings account, or HSA, is the same as an emergency fund?
+The answer is basically, “no”.
+Because the money in an HSA can only be used for a medical emergency without incurring penalties and income taxes – and many types of emergencies are not medical emergencies.

-Can you have too much in your emergency fund?
-Yes.
+Actually, yes.
 Because you will keep your emergency fund very liquid, accessible, and not in an investment, you want to make sure it is the “right” amount.
-If you allocate too much to your emergency fund, you will miss out on investing those excess funds.
-Managing your money well means that you have a proper-sized emergency fund and assign the rest of your money to other savings, investing, spending, or giving goals.
+If you allocate too much to your emergency fund, you will miss out on investing those excess funds and making a higher return.
+Managing your money well means having a proper-sized emergency fund and assigning the rest of your money to other savings, investing, spending, or giving goals.